lolcommits/lolcommits-lolsrv/README.md

     $ gem install lolcommits-lolsrv

-The configure the plugin to enable it and set the server url
+Then configure the plugin to enable it and set the server url with:

     $ lolcommits --config -p lolsrv
     # set enabled to `true`
-    # set the server base url
+    # set the server base url (must begin with http(s)://)

 That's it!
-Provided the endpoints are responding correctly, your lolcommits will now be synced to the remote server.
-To disable this plugin use:
+Provided the endpoints are responding correctly, lolcommits will now be synced to the remote server.
+To disable use:

     $ lolcommits --config -p lolsrv
     # and set enabled to `false`